A Skull Train Story, Stands alone

 A team of strangers pushed Old-Man-Loggin, who was walking crooked and holding his arm, along with the two boys who was mostly trying to carry Dog-Breath but when he fell, I seen he was tied right hand to right foot so’s he hadda hop.
 But hopping weren’t working well for Dog-Breath.
 Looked like he’d smashed his nose when he fell but ...
 No. Dog-Breath was a born fighter.
 At least one of the strangers was limping and another had a bloody bandage acrost his ear.
-Them strangers had beat him up.
+He had fought them strangers but they beat him up.

-Heads turned and I looked quick, the two men we’d sent downstream were hurrying in, splashing acrost the river whilest another team of strangers stood on the far bank.
+Heads turned and I looked quick, the two men we’d sent downstream were hurrying in, splashing acrost the river whilest another team of strangers stood behind them on the far bank.

 I counted twelve strangers.
 But that weren’t all, I was sure.
 Exactly double the count of men they’d guarded.
 Bound to be more.
 I spun to face the east.